RESPOND: Partnering for Campus Mental Health

 Register soon!
 Spots are limited & will fill up fast!

 If you wish to attend RESPOND training, but not participate in the associated research study, please contact email@example.com to be placed on our waitlist for future trainings.

 Mental health problems affect each of us.
 You can take action to RESPOND effectively.

 About 1 in 5 of us will experience a diagnosable mental illness this year.
 All of us experience emotional pain or distress at times in our lives.
 Most of us want to help yet often feel uncertain about what to do or say.
 RESPOND will empower you to offer effective support and useful referrals to a student or colleague.
 The course provides a basic overview of symptoms often associated with mental health problems and offers an action plan to help you RESPOND effectively.
 The course will address campus policies such as FERPA, as well as mental health resources.

-RESPOND is an 8-hour training offered throught the Iowa State University Student Counseling Service, in partnership with ISU Wellbeing and Student Wellness.
+RESPOND is an 8-hour training offered through the Iowa State University Student Counseling Services, in partnership with ISU Wellbeing and Student Wellness.

 Who should attend?

 Any Iowa State University faculty, staff, or administrators who wish to learn more about how to RESPOND to students or colleagues who are in distress.
 (Graduate and undergraduate students who work in student-assistance roles have also attended these trainings.)

 Sessions may also be requested for Iowa State University student groups and student leaders.
 Please fill out an Outreach Request Form if you wish to request a training for 20-40 participants.
 (Note: Groups of fewer than 20 will be combined with other groups to schedule a training.)

 In their commitment to campus wellness, ISU Wellbeing and Student Wellness have generously offered to cover the registration fees for employees and students, respectively, who complete the RESPOND training.
 At this time, there is no cost to individual students or to individual employees for this training.